amgud/git-palette/README.md

-# Git Commands Toolkit for VS Code
+# Git Palette for VS Code

 This extension provides quick access to common Git commands directly from VS Code with a convenient keyboard shortcut.